prakhar1989/hugo-blog/content/articles/mining-of-massive-datasets---a-review.md

 > If you're interested in Machine Learning and Data Mining and want to learn with what kind of challenges are posed by huge datasets in applying standard algorithms, then you'll find this course extremely valuable.

-For the rest of you, here's a bit more detailed out set of pros and cons.
+For the rest of you, here's a few things that I liked -

-## Pros

 ### Faculty